Scripture tells us that those who hear, and keep, the Word of God are wise, and they will bring forth fruit with patience (Matthew 7:24a; Luke 8:15).

 Hear counsel, and receive instruction, that you may be wise in your latter end.
 (Proverbs 19:20)

 These verses teach us that it takes wisdom to receive instruction.
 Yet, receiving instruction requires a patience of spirit.
 Being patient of spirit means we will begin to slow down, be quiet, calm down, stop talking, listen, and receive the instruction that Yahuwah is trying to give us.

 Simply being quiet is a huge step in the right direction!

-As we saw in Trusting In Yahuwah With All Your Heart, trusting Yahuwah begins with a willingness to not lean on our own understanding (Proverbs 3).
-That in itself, requires that we begin to learn to be patient of spirit, quiet, willing to listen, and receive instruction.
+As we saw in Trusting In Yahuwah With All Your Heart, trusting Yahuwah begins with a willingness to not rely on our own understanding (see Proverbs 3).
+That in itself, requires that we begin to learn to be patient of spirit, be quiet, be teachable and willing to listen, and willing to receive instruction.

 4. Hide Yahuwah’s Word in Our Heart

 One more clue in learning patience is to hide Yahuwah’s Word in our heart.
 When we do this, we will have the Holy Spirit’s encouragement springing up within us in our moments of need for patience: